ZhaozhongLiu/ML-Final/pico-llm/part2/RUN_ALL_USAGE.md

   - `DEEPSEEK_API_KEY` must be set
 - If using OpenAI ChatGPT API for dataset generation:
   - `OPENAI_API_KEY` must be set
+- If TinyStories download from HuggingFace is blocked on your VM:
+  - set `HF_ENDPOINT_TINY=https://hf-mirror.com`

 ---